DORA metrics explained: The four key DevOps measurements

 Measure reliability by tracking the application’s overall uptime and performance.

-Utilize monitoring tools, log analysis, and user feedback to assess the system’s reliability.
-To quantify reliability, calculate metrics such as Mean Time Between Failures (MTBF).
+Assess the system’s reliability using monitoring tools, log analysis, and user feedback.
+Calculate metrics such as Mean Time Between Failures (MTBF) to quantify reliability.

 Understanding the impact of DORA metrics